Skip to content

 Why Small RX Antennas Work Despite Low Rr

-• They don’t need to radiate power — only to sample the field.
+• They don’t need to radiate power — they only need to sample the field and deliver a usable signal to the receiver.

 Can a Small RX Antenna Serve as a TX Antenna?

 Not efficiently.
-Very small Rr plus reactive impedance means most input power is lost in Rloss or matching networks.
-Practical TX requires much higher Rr (or resonant/loaded geometries) and careful loss control.
+Very small Rr plus a strongly reactive feed impedance means large currents/voltages are required for a given radiated power, and most input power is lost in Rloss and practical matching networks (and sometimes the ground system).
+Practical TX typically requires much higher effective Rr (often via resonant or properly-loaded geometries) and very tight control of losses.

 Design Focus for RX

-• Effective height/aperture: geometry and height set coupling to the field.
+• Effective height/aperture: geometry and installation height largely set coupling to the field.

 • Minimize Rloss: good conductors, joints, and corrosion control (e.g., AL-1100/CU-800 where applicable).